terencehonles/mailman/src/mailman/runners/docs/nntp.rst

 ===============
-The news runner
+The NNTP runner
 ===============

-The news runner gateways mailing list messages to an NNTP newsgroup.
-One of the most important things this runner does is prepare the message for Usenet (yes, I know that NNTP is not Usenet, but this runner was originally written to gate to Usenet, which has its own rules).
+The NNTP runner gateways mailing list messages to an NNTP newsgroup.

-    >>> mlist = create_list('_xtest@example.com')
+    >>> mlist = create_list('test@example.com')
     >>> mlist.linked_newsgroup = 'comp.lang.python'

-Some NNTP servers such as INN reject messages containing a set of prohibited headers, so one of the things that the news runner does is remove these prohibited headers.
+Some NNTP servers such as INN reject messages containing a set of prohibited headers, so one of the things that this runner does is remove these prohibited headers.
 ::

     >>> msg = message_from_string("""\
     ...
 From: aperson@example.com
     ...
-To: _xtest@example.com
+To: test@example.com
     ...
 NNTP-Posting-Host: news.example.com
     ...
 NNTP-Posting-Date: today
     ...
 X-Trace: blah blah